Top of main content

 Unlike personal loans and credit cards, overdrafts don't have a set repayment date.
 This can make it tricky to prioritise paying it off.
 But it’s important to get into the habit of chipping away at the amount you owe.

 Try setting yourself a target of how much you'd like to pay off each month and then treat it like any other bill.
+Use an overdraft repayment calculator to determine how much you may need to pay.
 Factor it into your budget so the money is accounted for, and you’re not tempted to spend it on other things.

 3. Review your existing borrowing